Giving Opinions/

 § We’ll have to agree to disagree.

-§ I’m not totally convinced by your argument.
+§ I’m not totally convinced by your

 § I feel I must disagree.